Buying real estate in Montenegro?

 Everything you need to know before buying real estate is included in our Montenegro Property Pack

-We constantly update this blog post to reflect the latest rules and market conditions in Montenegro.
+We constantly update this blog post so it reflects the latest rules, rates, and practical realities for American buyers in Montenegro.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Montenegro.